nodejs/diagnostics/documentation/abnormal_termination/README.md

 1. Native module crashes due bug
 2. Native module crashes due memory leak (native memory leak)
-3. Bugs in Node.js runtime and dependencies
+3. Bugs in Node.js runtime and dependencies, for example:
-  - For example: V8 checks, when input checking is missing can lead to crash
+   - V8 checks, when input data checking to v8 APIs is missing can lead to a crash
+   - Access garbage collected data
+   - Call v8 APIs without HandleScope
+   - Call v8 APIs from wrong Thread
+   - Use native API compiled on linux using glibc on Alpine which uses Musl

 Check out the following guides to root cause the issue: